About Our Windows

 Non-King Air Windows

-With guidance from the FAA, API can produce windows for aircraft other than Kings Airs.
+With guidance from the FAA, API can produce a polarized window for aircraft other than Kings Airs.
 Non-King Air polarized aircraft cabin windows are

 manufactured under FAR 21.9(a)(5) (Owner Produced Parts).

-The sample window must come from the plane being serviced and the windows we make must only be installed in that plane.
+The sample window shade must come from the plane being serviced and the windows we make must only be installed in that specific plane.

 As with our King Air windows, our window materials are burn tested annually to insure conformance with FAA/FAR 25.853(a) and Appendix F, Part I, paragraph (a)(1)(v), Horizontal Burn Test, as published in the Federal Register and Amendment 25-83 (effective March 6, 1995).